mbakhiet/NYTimes/README.md

 The following **optional** features are implemented:

-* [ ] Used the **ActionBar SearchView** or custom layout as the query box
 * [x] User can **share an article link** to their friends or email it to themselves
 * [x] Improved the user interface and experiment with image assets and/or styling and coloring
-* [ ] User can click on "settings" which allows selection of **advanced search options** to filter results
-  * [ ] User can configure advanced search filters such as:
-    * [ ] Begin Date (using a date picker)
-    * [ ] News desk values (Arts, Fashion & Style, Sports)
-    * [ ] Sort order (oldest or newest)
-  * [ ] Subsequent searches have any selected filters applied to the results
-  * [ ] Uses a lightweight modal dialog for filters rather than an activity
 * [x] Replaces the default ActionBar with a [Toolbar](http://guides.codepath.com/android/Using-the-App-ToolBar).
 * [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce view boilerplate.
 * [x] Replace `GridView` with the [RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) and the `StaggeredGridLayoutManager` to improve the grid of image results displayed.
 * [x] Use Parcelable instead of Serializable leveraging the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
 * [x] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
 * [ ] Before an article search is triggered by the user, displays the current top stories of the day by default.
-* [ ] Hides the `Toolbar` at the top as the user scrolls down through the results using the [CoordinatorLayout and AppBarLayout](http://guides.codepath.com/android/Using-the-App-ToolBar#reacting-to-scroll).
-* [ ] Leverage the popular [GSON library](http://guides.codepath.com/android/Using-Android-Async-Http-Client#decoding-with-gson-library) to streamline the parsing of JSON data and avoid manual parsing.

-The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough